dedalozzo/www.elephantoncouch.com/_docs/introduction.md

 ## Acknowledgments

-This job has been possible thank to the support of some well knows CouchDB developers, like Robert Newson, Noah Slater, Alexander Shorin, and many others.
+This job has been possible thank to the support of some, well known, CouchDB developers, like Robert Newson, Noah Slater, Alexander Shorin, and many others.
 A special gratitude to Tom Preston-Werner for the awesome Jekyll template, used for this site, proudly hosted on GitHub Pages.